OrganismalSystemsBiology/analytic_cosinor/README.md

 ## Applications

 This method is particularly useful for:
-- Large-scale analysis of rhythmic patterns at a specific harmonic frequency
+- Detecting rhythmic patterns at a specific harmonic frequency in a time series sampled with equal intervals
+- Large-scale analysis, which requires a high computational efficiency
 - Incorporating measurement errors at each sample point

 ## Note